 We only have a finite amount of time to spend on this beautiful planet, and giving time to people or a place that doesn’t appreciate it is very much a waste of time.

 We use work as a means of self-fulfillment and identification.
 We spend years crafting a place for ourselves there, and untying all those little knots binding us to a specific job turns out to be a complicated process.

 A human behavior pattern in which an individual or group facing increasingly negative outcomes from a decision, action, or investment nevertheless continues the behavior instead of altering course. – Wikipedia

 Trying to change the mindset we have carried for years is an arduous process.
 We tell ourselves one thing: we want this change, we want to move in a different direction, but our subconscious minds keep going back to what is comfortable and easy for us.

-We may not want to stay at our current jobs we may want to move on to bigger and better things, but fear of change, fear of losing all the time we have put into, fear of losing our identity is holding us back from moving on.
+We may not want to stay in our current jobs.
+We may want to move on to bigger and better things, but fear of change, fear of losing all the time we have put into, fear of losing our identity is holding us back from moving on.

 Sinking more time and life into a place that isn’t going to allow us to reach our goals is pointless.
 Continuing this behavior keeps adding sunk time into an already failing system.
 Sunk time; it is lost forever.

-Am I saying walk into your bosses office, call her an asshole and quit?
+Am I saying walk into your boss’s office, call her an asshole and quit?